Add a Super Cool Pop of Color to Your Home Decor with these Decorative Switch Plates and Outlet Covers painted with Alcohol Ink

 Alcohol Ink Supplies:

-Prep the Outlet Covers and Switch Plates:
+Prep the Outlet and Switch Plate Covers:

 Cover your table with a plastic table cloth.
 Trust me, you don’t want alcohol inks on your table.